Monthly Archives: October 2005

 An article posits that nothing is really hot right now with jazz, and that may be ok.
 In the mean time it discusses how some artists have started their own labels as a way of doing their own thing.

+The first effort from the trio of Cline/Shoup/Corsano is coming out on Tuesday.
 Fans of modern fire-breathing jazz rejoice, for a true meeting and melding of the minds is at play.
 Immolation/Immersion is the inaugural recording of what will hopefully … Continue reading

 BBC3 will feature part one of Boulez’s birthday celebration, where he conducts Debussy and his own works.